Last Updated on September 20, 2023 by thecapetownblog

 Penguin Encounter Boulders Beach Half Tour Day from Cape Town

-The tour starts around 8:30 am and lasts for about 5 hours, so you’ll get dropped off back at your hotel mid-afternoon, with plenty of time to catch the sunset.
+The tour starts around 8:30 am and lasts for about 5 hours.
+This means you’ll get dropped off back at your hotel mid-afternoon, with plenty of time to catch the sunset.

-This tour costs R640 including your transport and entry to Chapman’s Peak Scenic Drive, which is £27.50 or $35 USD at the time of writing.
-You still have to pay the entrance fee to Boulders Beach on the day, which is usually R176 (£7.50/$9.50).
-There’s more detail on entry fees below!
+It costs R640 including your transport and toll fee, but you still have to pay the entrance fee to Boulders Beach on the day, which costs R190.

 Full Day Cape Point Sightseeing Tour

 The second time I went, I did so as part of a City Sightseeing tour that also took us to the Cape Point and Cape of Good Hope.
-We didn’t get to drive along Chapman’s Peak as part of this tour, but we had plenty of time to see the penguin beach and have lunch before heading to Cape Point.
+We didn’t get to drive along Chapman’s Peak on this tour, but we had plenty of time to see the penguin beach and have lunch.

 I really enjoyed this tour because our guide was super friendly and his commentary made us laugh along the way.
-I do think it would be better if it included the Chapman’s Peak Drive, though, as that’s one of my all-time favourite things to do in Cape Town.
+You can read my full review of the experience here.

 Is there parking at Boulders Beach?